aggie-coding-club/Broke/back-end/README.md

 .\venv\Scripts\activate
 ```

-To deactivate the environment, simply run the command "deactivate"
+To deactivate the environment, simply run the command "deactivate".